publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s636.md

                 (vii) such concern will maintain such records as the Administration deems appropriate to ensure that the provisions of this paragraph and any other applicable law have not been violated.

+            (F)

-            (F) The transfer of technology or surplus property owned by the United States to such a concern.
+                (i) The transfer of technology or surplus property owned by the United States to such a concern.
 Activities designed to effect such transfer shall be developed in cooperation with the heads of Federal agencies and shall include the transfer by grant, license, or sale of such technology or property to such a concern.
 Such property may be transferred to Program Participants on a priority basis.
 Technology or property transferred under this subparagraph shall be used by the concern during the normal conduct of its business operation and shall not be sold or transferred to any other party (other than the Government) during such concern’s term of participation in the Program and for one year thereafter.

+                (ii)

+                    (I)

+                     In this clause—

+                        (aa) the term “covered period” means the 2-year period beginning on the date on which the President declared the applicable major disaster; and

+                        (bb) the term “disaster area” means the area for which the President has declared a major disaster, during the covered period.

+                    (II)

+                     The Administrator may transfer technology or surplus property under clause (i) on a priority basis to a small business concern located in a disaster area if—

+                        (aa) the small business concern meets the requirements for such a transfer, without regard to whether the small business concern is a Program Participant; and

+                        (bb) for a small business concern that is a Program Participant, on and after the date on which the President declared the applicable major disaster, the small business concern has not received property under this subparagraph on the basis of the status of the small business concern as a Program Participant.

+                    (III) For any transfer of property under this clause to a small business concern, the terms and conditions shall be the same as a transfer to a Program Participant, except that the small business concern shall agree not to sell or transfer the property to any party other than the Federal Government during the covered period.

+                    (IV) A small business concern that receives a transfer of property under this clause may not receive a transfer of property under clause (i) during the covered period.

+                    (V) If a small business concern sells or transfers property in violation of the agreement described in subclause (III), the Administrator may initiate proceedings to prohibit the small business concern from receiving a transfer of property under this clause or clause (i), in addition to any other remedy available to the Administrator.

             (G) Training assistance whereby the Administration shall conduct training sessions to assist individuals and enterprises eligible to receive contracts under [section 637(a) of this title][/us/usc/t15/s637/a] in the development of business principles and strategies to enhance their ability to successfully compete for contracts in the marketplace.